What You Need to Know About Production Worker Helper

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 426,000 jobs for Production Worker Helper in 2016 (in the United States).
+In 2016, there was an estimated number of 426,000 jobs in the United States for Production Worker Helper.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 49,500 new jobs for Production Worker Helper by 2026.
 There will be an estimated 72,000 positions for Production Worker Helper per year.